Rim light photography – lighting technique for dramatic photos

 Leave a comment

-4 thoughts on “Rim light photography – lighting technique for dramatic photos”
+4 thoughts on “Rim light photography – stunning lighting technique for dramatic photos”

 1. Instead of a comment, I have a question.
 I’m preparing a photoshoot with my niece and her husband during her 8 month pregnancy.
 Would you possibly have any suggestions.
 If I’m not asking for too much.
 Thank you